android10/Presentations/mysteries_big_codebases/hidden_mysteries_big_codebases_second_edition.md

 # **First problem: Success!**

-...more and more users using the application.
+...your user base grows.

+picture of soundcloud app from google play

 ---

 ![](coding01.jpg)

-# **Second problem: Success!**

-- Code started to grow.
+# **Success under the hoods**

+- Codebase grows.
 - No tests.
-- Inconsistency across the codebase.
+- Inconsistency across the code.

+---

+picture of an unsustainable situation

 ---